barionleg/ANTs_wiki/Installing-ANTs-release-binaries.md

-This page refers to a new feature.
-Release binaries will be available from ANTs 2.4.1.
+Release binaries are available from ANTs 2.4.1.

 # Supported platforms